Primary Gastric Lymphoma

 MRI (magnetic resonance imaging) can be considered when CT scans and/or PET scans do not provide the needed information.
 Nevertheless, MRI is not considered a standard imaging study used in the staging, workup, and follow-up of gastric lymphomas.

 When an individual is diagnosed with primary gastric lymphoma, assessment is also required to determine the extent or "stage" of the disease.
 Staging is important to help determine how far the disease has spread, characterize the potential disease course, and determine appropriate treatment approaches.
 Some of the same diagnostic tests described above may be used in staging a primary gastric lymphoma (e.g., blood tests, CT scanning, bone marrow aspiration and biopsy).
 In addition, in some cases, additional biopsies may be obtained to assist in lymphoma staging.

 Different staging systems have been proposed for primary gastric lymphoma.
-One of the staging systems used for primary gastric lymphoma was proposed by an international conference in Lugano, Switzerland.
+One of the more widely used staging systems used for primary gastric lymphoma was proposed by an international conference in Lugano, Switzerland, known as the Lugano Staging System for Gastrointestinal Lymphomas.
+The "E" subscript stands for extranodal.
 It includes the following stages:

-Stage I - Lymphoma is confined to the gastrointestinal tract.
+Stage IE - Lymphoma is confined to the gastrointestinal tract.

 Stage II - Lymphoma extends into the abdomen from the primary site within the gastrointestinal tract.

 Stage IIE - Penetration of serosa to involve adjacent organs or tissues.

 Stage IV - Disseminated extranodal involvement or concomitant supradiaphragmatic nodal involvement.